-Below is a list of the most common effects of right hemisphere brain damage.
+Below is a list of some of the most common effects of right hemisphere brain damage.

 1. Attention and Concentration Problems

-Right hemisphere brain damage often cause difficulties concentrating and focusing on a task.
-It can also make it hard to follow a conversation or focus on what a person is saying.
+Right hemisphere brain damage often causes difficulties concentrating and focusing on a task.
+It can also make it hard to follow a conversation or focus on what another person is saying.